Apple M1 vs Xeon E5630

 Questions & comments

-Here you can ask a question about Xeon E5630 or Apple M1, agree or disagree with our judgements, or report an error or mismatch.
+Here you can ask a question about Xeon E5630 or M1, agree or disagree with our judgements, or report an error or mismatch.